-In April, 2016 Michael's quartet tours New England.
+In April, 2016 Michael's quartet toured New England.

 In January, 2016 Michael prepared arrangements and performed in a tribute to Frank Wess at the Kennedy Center.